A Question the Records Can't Answer

 Kate sponsors her sister Cecelia, her mother Bridget, and her brothers Thomas and Luke to come out to Australia from Ireland, and they arrive on 23 December 1884.
 What a Christmas that must have been in "Sydney" or probably Redfern by that point!

-Well, never fear, Gaspar remarried ( on 28 May 1896)!
-Kate's sister Cecelia stepped in.
-No doubt as a "mother" to all those young kids, but perhaps securing herself a home and husband?
+From 1882 to late 1893, we have Gaspar going out to work in the railway yards, hauling coal, while Kate is continually pregnant and raising 6 living children under 10 years of age, all living in a terrace in Newtown.
+But sadly, on 2 January 1894, she died of internal strangulation of the bowels (this is when a section of the intestine becomes trapped, such as in an internal hernia - this cuts off the blood supply, rapidly causing tissue death and is a life-threatening emergency) and asthenia (general weakness - no actual wonder), aged about 38 or 40.But only two years later, Gaspar remarried, on 28 May 1896 (which by some serendipity is exactly 130 years ago today, as I write this post!), Kate's sister, Cecelia.
+I wonder if they were attracted to each before Kate died?
+No doubt she became "mother" to all those young kids, but perhaps she also was interested in securing herself a home and husband?
 Apparently, according to family law, they had to get a special dispensation from the Catholic Church to marry - in those days, canon law prohibited marrying a deceased wife's sister as it was considered a form of incest within the spiritual family.
 The St Joseph's Newtown did not have the records — those dispensation requests often went to the diocese or Rome directly.

 By 25 February 1897, my grandfather, Joseph Patrick was born.
 They moved a couple of times, firstly to 25 Wellington St, Newtown (which isn't on Google maps now - it could have been either Waterloo or Chippendale - both walking distance to the Railway yards, then 29 Regent St, Newtown.
 Then on 25 March 1899, Thomas Michael was born.

-Gaspar was naturalised as an Australian on 11 April 1900 at Government House, Sydney.
+Gaspar was naturalised as an Australian on 11 April 1900 at Government House, Sydney, after living for at least twenty five years in Sydney.
 Naturalisation was the responsibility of each colony (New South Wales) until the end of 1903.
 Any person born outside the British Empire who wished to vote or own land needed to become naturalised.
 One of the conditions of naturalisation was a five-year period of residency in New South Wales.
 From the certificate, you can see he said he came from Austria in 1874 on the Lady Belmore and had lived here for 25 years.

 .jpg)